Local government in New Zealand: Structure

+New Zealand has two main types of local government, with authorities mainly either administrating local matters (territorial authorities) or regional matters (regional councils); 5 territorial authorities also administer regional matters (these are known as unitary authorities).
+There are currently 11 regional councils and 67 territorial authorities.
+Auckland Council is a unitary authority established in 2010 under its own legislation.
+Chatham Islands is a territorial authority established in a similar matter under its own legislation in 1995; it has powers similar to that of a unitary authority.

 The external boundaries of a local authority can be changed by an Order in Council or through notice in the New Zealand Gazette.
 Several outlying islands do not fall within the jurisdiction of any territorial authority; for those islands, the Minister of Local Government acts as the territorial authority.
 The Department of Internal Affairs provides administration on behalf of the minister.